 HAETAE: Post-Quantum Digital Signature

 HAETAE is a module lattice-based signature scheme for shorter and easily maskable signatures.
 While based on the Fiat-Shamir with Aborts paradigm, like the NIST-selected Dilithium signature scheme, our design choices target an improved complexity/compactness compromise that is highly relevant for many space-limited scenarios such as DNSSEC.
-We primarily focus on reducing signature and verification key sizes so that signatures fit into one TCP or UDP datagram while preserving a high level of security against a variety of attacks.
+We primarily focus on reducing signature and verification key sizes so that signatures fit into one TCP or UDP datagram while preserving a high level of security against various attacks.

 Design rationale